 - 1. Outdoor firepits, fireplaces, kitchens, and grills must be integrated into a deck or landscape plan. - 2.
-All firepits, fireplaces, grills, smokers, and all other appliances that generate heat must be capable of immediate and complete shutoff.
-Most gas, electric or pellet appliances are acceptable. - 3.
+All firepits, fireplaces, grills, smokers, and all other appliances that generate heat must be capable of immediate and complete shutoff. - 3.
 Firepits must have an on/off switch and a timer.